Agentic Large Language Models for Conceptual Systems Engineering and Design: Discussion

 \subsection{Limitations}

-\begin{itemize} \item \textbf{Single design domain.} We evaluated only a solar-powered water filtration system; although our prompts are domain-agnostic and the cahier des charges fully specifies the design scope, transferability to other engineering domains (\eg, turbomachinery, electronics, and so on) remains untested. \item \textbf{Partial metric coverage.} This study reports only Level-1 code validity (M4); higher-fidelity physics validation (Levels 2–7) is deferred to future work. \item \textbf{Compute budget.} Each experiment combination was limited to five seeded runs, reducing statistical power.
+\begin{itemize} \item \textbf{Single design domain.} We evaluated only a solar-powered water filtration system; although our prompts are domain-agnostic and the cahier des charges fully specifies the design scope, transferability to other engineering domains (\eg, turbomachinery, electronics, and so on) remains untested. \item \textbf{Partial metric coverage.} This study reports only Level-1 code validity (M4); higher-fidelity physics validation (Levels 2–7) is deferred to future work.
+A minimal next step is straightforward: each parameter and model output in the DSG can be annotated with SI units and checked using a unit registry such as \texttt{pint}, while libraries like \texttt{sympy} can verify that equations are dimensionally homogeneous.
+Such lightweight validation would automatically flag the kinds of inconsistencies we observed (e.g., missing area terms in solar models), and would raise the evaluation framework to Level-2 (dimensional correctness).
+Achieving this would require adaptations to the agent prompts \textemdash most notably extending the Coder agent to emit unit annotations and invoke validation checks, and optionally guiding the Reflector to critique dimensional consistency during review. \item \textbf{Compute budget.} Each experiment combination was limited to five seeded runs, reducing statistical power.
 We exposed only the ArXiv API (excluding web search) and capped the Generator agent at three DSG proposals per cycle, constraining overall design diversity. \item \textbf{Model bias.} Llama 3.3 is fine-tuned by Meta on publicly available text, which may introduce domain bias in subsystem suggestions.
 Its distilled counterpart, DeepSeek R1 70B, inherits—and may amplify—these biases through the distillation process. \item \textbf{Prompt engineering bias.} All system prompts were handcrafted and iteratively tuned using closed-source reasoning models (\eg, OpenAI’s o3), creating context-injection biases that strongly shape the DSGs produced by both MAS and 2AS. \end{itemize}